tobymackenzie/dotfiles/README.md

 Requirements
 ----------

 Only works on POSIX-like OS's such as Mac, Linux, BSD.
-Generally requires bash shell.
-Install script requires PHP to be installed, eg `brew install php`, `apt install php`, `yum install php`, etc.
+Generally requires bash or compatible shell.

 Usage
 ----------